 • • •

-A total of two traffic citations were issued by the Rayville Police Department this week.
-That number includes one for speeding and one for an improper turn with an accident.
+A total of 34 traffic citations were issued by the Rayville Police Department this week.
+That number includes 16 for speeding, five for no seatbelt, four for expired motor vehicle inspection sticker, three for no child restraint and one each for careless operation, no driver’s license, no proof of insurance, no registration, failure to yield with an accident and careless operation with an accident.

 • • •